shank7485/AWSWebsite/myapp/content/posts3/UnitTestinginGolang.md

 The example I take here is about unit testing an API which internally has some CRUD operation with a data store.
 The idea is to test the expected values to be obtained from the API and mock out the backend data store interaction.

-**Disclaimer: All the examples below are from my newbie Golang development experience.
+**Disclaimer: All the examples below are from my Golang development experience.
 It may not be the best practise followed.
-But I would like to share whatever I learnt. :-P **
+But I would like to share whatever I learnt. **

 The Golang packages I am using are **Gorrila Mux** for the API and handlers, **Consul** for the backend state storage, **testify** with the default testing package for testing.